junkboy0315/github-token-getter/README.md

 # Github Token Getter
 Github OAuth requires a backend server and is not ready for full-frontend authentication.
-This repo is a lambda function that solves these problems and allows you to get `access token` by the `code`.
+This repository consist of lambda function & API that solve these problems, and you can get `access token` in exchange for `code`.

 ## How to use